-Enter the Locked Rotor Amps (LRA) and the voltage into the calculator to determine the running current in amps.
-This calculator helps in converting LRA to Amps for electrical systems.
+Enter the Locked Rotor Amps (LRA) and the multiplier (k = LRA ÷ running (full-load) amps) into the calculator to estimate the motor’s running current in amps.
+You may also enter running amps and k to estimate LRA.

 LRA to Amps Formula